 436 River Road

-Receive a bountiful bouquet of fresh, local fruits and vegetables every week with Mike’s Garden Harvest.
-The vegetables are organically grown in naturally enriched soil, without chemicals, artificial fertilizer or GMOs (genetically modified organisms).
-The farm offers several flexible options for community-supported agriculture, bringing the taste of the Greenbelt right to your doorstep.
+Receive a bounty of fresh, local and organic fruits and vegetables with Mike’s Garden Harvest.
+The vegetables are grown without chemicals, artificial fertilizer or genetically modified organisms (GMOs).
+The farm offers several flexible options, bringing the taste of the Greenbelt right to your doorstep.

 - What?
 Greens, vegetables, fruit

 - When?
-Weekly boxes, June to October (15 boxes)
+Weekly or biweekly boxes, June to October

 - Where?
 Pick up at the farm or delivery on Thursdays